supergiulio2000/expressive-hrbac/README.md

 By way of the the function provided with method `addGetRoleFunc()` or setting the request property `req.user.role` a valid role must be provided to the **expressive-hrbac** middleware.
 A valid role consists in a string representing the user role or an array of strings representing the user roles.
 In case no valid role is provided **expressive-hrbac** will call `next()` passing an instance of class `Error` set to HTTP error `401 Unauthorized` (see section [Errors](#errors) below).

 ### Role inheritance
-A role can have parent roles, inheriting all access permissions from each parent role.
+A role can have one or more parent roles.
+The role will inherit all access permissions of each of its parent roles.
 If access is not granted for the role, a second check will be attenped for each parent role, and for each parent role of each parent role and so on.

-Inherited parents are declared as a second argument of the `addRole()` method.
+Role parents are declared as a second argument to the `addRole()` method.

 Suppose role `superadmin` should be able to access every resource that `admin` can access.